 It may turn out that there are some damaged or rotten plywood boards underneath the old membrane.
 They would need to be replaced before installing a new roof.
 Expect to spend $75-90 for each 4×8 sheet of plywood.

 In terms of colors, any color other than white will cost more.
-Also, there is very limited availability of colors.
-Common colors are white, tan and grey.
+Also, the options are rather limited.
+Common colors that don’t have an extra charge are: white, tan and grey.

-Another reason for the high cost of TPO roofing is that it is a specialty material.
+Another reason for the high cost of TPO roofing is that it is a specialty flat roofing material.
 As such, it requires particular tools, installation training and experience.

 As a result, there are a lot fewer contractors who can do this work, keeping installation prices high.
 This is especially true in the residential market, as most installs are commercial.
 Therefore, the ones that do, typically charge more than regular roofers.